specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

     :::image type="content" source="media/microsoft-365-copilot-page/microsoft-365-admin-center-copilot-discover-settings.png" alt-text="Screenshot that shows the Discover and Settings options in the Copilot page in the Microsoft 365 admin center." lightbox="media/microsoft-365-copilot-page/microsoft-365-admin-center-copilot-discover-settings.png":::

-## Features you can manage
+## Scenarios you can manage

-This section lists some of the features shown in the Microsoft 365 admin center.
-Some features are configured in the admin center, while others are shortcuts to other admin centers.
+This section lists some of the scenarios shown in the Microsoft 365 admin center.
+Some scenarios are configured in the admin center, while others are shortcuts to other admin centers.

-Remember, only the features licensed for your tenant are shown in your admin center experience.
+Remember, only the services licensed for your tenant are shown in your admin center experience.

 ### Reports and licenses

 In the [Microsoft 365 admin center](https://admin.microsoft.com) > **Copilot** > **Overview** page, you can view reports and assign (or unassign) Copilot licenses.
 You can also view the number of active users and the number of licenses that are available.

-This view lists some of the popular features that are available in Microsoft 365 Copilot.
+This view lists some of the popular scenarios that are available in Microsoft 365 Copilot.
 It also provides shortcuts to more in-depth settings in the admin center, like more usage reports (**Reports** > **Usage**) and license management (**Billing** > **Licenses**).

-To learn more about these features, see:
+To learn more, see:

 - [Microsoft 365 reports in the admin center](/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage)
 - [Set up Microsoft 365 Copilot](microsoft-365-copilot-setup.md) and [Enable users for Microsoft 365 Copilot](microsoft-365-copilot-enable-users.md)